mnebuerquo/python-tutorial/readme.md

-If you are the presenter, press C to clone the window (one for the laptop, and one for the projector display), and then with the presenter window selected, press P to turn on presenter mode.
+If you are the presenter, press C to clone the window (one for the laptop, and one for the projector display), and then with the presenter window selected, press P to toggle presenter mode.